 The Pitstone Town Lands Charity aims to support people living in the parish of Pitstone who are in need, hardship or distress.

 The Charity makes discretionary payments to Pitstone residents, especially those of pensionable age and to organisations supporting the people of the parish.
 The charity also owns 4 flats providing affordable accommodation for tenants with a strong Pitstone connection.

 If you or someone you know is in need of help.
 Please contact:

 Or feel free to contact any of the PTLC trustees, their email addresses are shown at the end of this document.
 All information given to trustees is treated in the strictest confidence.

 PTLC makes grants to organisations providing services and facilities to Pitstone residents, plus payments to those in need, hardship or distress.
 PTLC also uses its income on the maintenance, improvement and administration of the flats

 Main Grants for Pensioners:

 The trustees regard people of pensionable age as among those most in need and assist with grants for glasses, dental care and chiropody.
-The State Pension age is currently 65 for men and it is gradually increasing for women – it was 63 and nine months in April 2017, and will be 64 and six months by April 2018.
+From 2019, the state pension age will increase for both men and women, reaching 66 by 2020 and 67 between 2026 and 2028.

 Other Individual Grants: